gmjosack/nss_http/README.md

 ## Description

-This is a simple Name Service Switch module that I wrote in order to quickly extend nss via an HTTP server that runs on localhost.
-This is seriously not meant to be used in a production environment.
-Not only is it inefficient but I'm extremely rusty with C. Use at your own enjoyment.
+This is a simple Name Service Switch module that I wrote in order to quickly extend nss via an HTTP server that runs on localhost. _This is seriously not meant to be used in a production environment.
+Not only is it inefficient but I'm extremely rusty with C and there are likely overflow errors and other security problems.
+Use at your own enjoyment._

 ## Installation